Appsilon/shiny.i18n/README.md

 Example
 -------

-You can find some basic examples in `/inst/examples`.
+You can find some basic examples in `examples` folder.

 #### Translation file format

-Currently **shiny.i18n** supports two formats:
+Currently **shiny.i18n** supports two translation formats:

 -   **csv** - where each translation is in separate file `translation_<LANGUAGE-CODE>.csv`.
 Example of `translation_pl.csv` for Polish language you may find here: `inst/examples/data/translation_pl.csv`.